cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

 link parameter (attribute) names.
 The special parameter name "href" is used to express the link target.
 (Parameter names specific to the Constrained RESTful Environment (CoRE) are also discussed in {{-attr}}.)

+Note that attribute names and relation type names are case-insensitive in {{-link}}.
+Strings that are case-insensitive in {{-link}} MUST be in their lowercase form when used in this specification.

 An example for the instance of a link is provided in {{Section 5 of -link-format}}: